 Hybrid schools are also scattered throughout the state.
 Providence Hybrid Academy in the Lehigh Valley was founded in 2017.
-Students learn at home Mondays–Wednesdays and attend PHA Thursdays and Fridays.
-Bramblewood Academy in Hilltop is a program for pre-K through early high school that started in fall 2020.
+Students learn at home Mondays through Wednesdays and attend PHA Thursdays and Fridays.
+Bramblewood Academy in Hilltop is a program for pre-K through early high school that began in the fall of 2020.
 Families can participate in a two-day hybrid program on Tuesdays and Wednesdays, in which parents generally volunteer in exchange for a reduced tuition.
-A drop-off program that does not rely on parent-volunteers operates on Mondays.
-Both PHA and Bramblewood incorporate a lot of time outdoors and allow students a fair amount of freedom.
+A drop-off program that does not rely on parent volunteers operates on Mondays.
+Both PHA and Bramblewood incorporate a lot of outdoor time and allow students a fair amount of freedom.

-Frequently, these new educational options are launched by parents who want something different for their children or former teachers who feel constrained by the public school system.
+Frequently, these new educational options are launched by parents who want something different for their children, or by former teachers who feel constrained by the public school system.
 While they may not have planned to become education entrepreneurs, they see a need and step up.

-Parents whom we have talked with and who have taken the leap into microschools or hybrid schools are typically very happy with their decisions.
+Parents who we’ve spoken with and who have taken the leap into microschools or hybrid schools are typically very happy with their decision.
 If you’ve been considering other options for your children, there’s no time like the present to give them a chance.
 And if you’re near the Lehigh Valley, PA Families for Education Choice will hold an event at Providence Hybrid Academy on May 19 to help answer questions about the many options available today.

 This piece was originally published in RealClear Pennsylvania.
 Read the original article here.